Mipmapping

 Minification has a curse of its own.
 When there are more texels than fragments to display them, some texels may be squeezed out, and features of the texture will not be rendered.
 Such undersampling can be seen in this rendering of a checkerboard texture:

 At the far center of the checkerboard, you can see what looks like a stretched row of checks.
 That row is actually several rows.
 They appear as one row because the complementary rows between them have been skipped over.
-Rotate the floor and you will find other distracting patterns on the horizon.
+Rotate the floor and you will see other distracting patterns on the horizon.

 A graphics developer named Lance Williams proposed a fix for texture aliasing in 1983.
 He suggested providing a pyramid of different resolutions of a texture.
 Level 0 of the pyramid is the original texture.
 Level 1 is a version with half the dimensions.
 Level 2 is a version with a quarter of the dimensions.
 And so on.
 At the top of the pyramid is a 1×1 version of the texture.
 Generating the pyramid is easier if level 0 has dimensions that are powers of 2.
 Powers of 2 split in half cleanly.